Last Updated on September 17, 2024

-And, with most things in life and especially zero waste, there are no right answers.
-There are rather an array of choices ranging from good, bad to worse.
-All of these decisions have to factor into your time, budget, and location.
+With most things in life (and especially zero waste), there are no right answers.
+There is rather an array of choices ranging from good and bad to worse.
+All of these decisions have to factor into your time, budget, and location.ย

 If we had a large budget, we’d easily be able to hire a caterer to take care of everything.

-We are not this fortunate, and it will be more of a DIY wedding.
-In that case, time becomes our biggest hindrance.
+We were not this fortunate, and it was more of a DIY wedding.
+In that case, time became our biggest hindrance to pulling off a sustainable wedding.

-Not the amount of time we have to plan, rather the amount of time we’ll have to spend transporting and cleaning up on the day of the event.
+Not the amount of time we had to plan, but rather the amount of time we had to spend transporting and cleaning up on the day of the event.ย I didn’t want to spend my entire wedding night cleaning up, even if it was for a good cause.

-Of course, I’ve wrestled with the idea of eloping on more than one occasion.
+Of course, I wrestled with the idea of eloping on more than one occasion.
 Eloping would definitely be the easiest way to have a zero waste wedding.

-It would be small, private, and you could just go out to a really nice restaurant afterward.
+It would be small and private, and you could just go out to a really nice restaurant afterward.
 Even as I type this, I dream of the simplicity.

-On the other hand, our families are scattered all across the US.
-This might be the only time they ever actually get to meet each other, and that feels really important.
+On the other hand, our families are scattered all across the US, and it was really important to me that they be there.
+It may have been the only time they ever actually got to meet each other, and that felt really important.

-But, instead of throwing a large bash, we’re going to focus on immediate family and close friends.
+So, instead of throwing a large bash, we decided to focus on immediate family and close friends to keep the waste (and cost) down.

 goals for a zero waste wedding: